nvidia-holoscan/holoscan-sdk/docs/holoscan_create_operator_python_bindings.md

 Sometimes, operators may use a Parameter with an enum type.
 It is necessary to wrap the C++ enum to be able to use it as a Python type when providing the argument to the operator.

-The built-in {cpp:class}`holoscan::ops::AJASourceOp` is an example of a C++ operator that takes a [enum Parameter](https://github.com/nvidia-holoscan/holoscan-sdk/blob/v1.0.3/python/holoscan/operators/aja_source/aja_source.cpp#L58) (an `NTV2Channel` enum).
+The {cpp:class}`holoscan::ops::AJASourceOp` on Holohub is an example of a C++ operator that takes a [enum Parameter](https://github.com/nvidia-holoscan/holohub/blob/holoscan-sdk-3.3.0/operators/aja_source/aja_source.hpp#L116) (an `NTV2Channel` enum).

-The enum can easily be wrapped for use from Python via `py::enum_` as shown [here](https://github.com/nvidia-holoscan/holoscan-sdk/blob/v1.0.3/python/holoscan/operators/aja_source/aja_source.cpp#L98-L108).
+The enum can easily be wrapped for use from Python via `py::enum_` as shown [here](https://github.com/nvidia-holoscan/holohub/blob/holoscan-sdk-3.3.0/operators/aja_source/python/aja_source.cpp#L126-L136).
 It is recommended in this case to follow Python's convention of using capitalized names in the enum.

 ### (Advanced) Custom C++ classes as arguments